Walter Jenkins

 Walter Wilson Jenkins (March 23, 1918 – November 23, 1985) was an American political figure and longtime top aide to U.S. President Lyndon B. Johnson.
 Jenkins' career ended after he was arrested and charged with "disorderly conduct" with another man in a public restroom in Washington, D.C.
-It happened weeks before the 1964 presidential election, in an era when homosexual behavior was widely condemned.
+The incident happened weeks before the 1964 presidential election, in an era in which homosexual behavior was widely condemned.

 Personal life

 Jenkins was born in Jolly, Texas, and spent his childhood in Wichita Falls, Texas.
-There he attended Hardin Junior College and then spent two years at the University of Texas, though he did not earn a degree.
+There he attended Midwestern State University and then spent two years at the University of Texas, though he did not earn a degree.
 In 1945, following his discharge from the Army, he converted to Roman Catholicism and married Helen Marjorie Whitehill.

 Jenkins and his wife had six children, four boys and two girls.
 They separated in the early 1970s but never divorced.

 Government career

 Jenkins began working for Lyndon B. Johnson in 1939 when Johnson was serving in the U.S. House of Representatives as the member from Texas's 10th congressional district.
 For most of the next 25 years, Jenkins served as Johnson's top administrative assistant, following Johnson as he rose to become a Senator, Vice President under John F. Kennedy, and President.

 From 1941 until 1945, Jenkins served in the United States Army during World War II.
 In 1951, he returned to Wichita Falls to run for the House of Representatives.
 Jenkins lost to Frank N. Ikard in a race marked by attacks on Jenkins because of his Roman Catholic faith.

 Johnson's former aides credit Jenkins for his ability and temperament.
 In 1975, journalist Bill Moyers, a former Johnson aide and press secretary, wrote in Newsweek: "When they come to canonize political aides, [Jenkins] will be the first summoned, for no man ever negotiated the shark-infested waters of the Potomac with more decency or charity or came out on the other side with his integrity less shaken.
 If Lyndon Johnson owed everything to one human being other than Lady Bird, he owed it to Walter Jenkins."
 Joseph Califano wrote, "Jenkins was the nicest White House aide I ever met in any administration.
 He was never overbearing.
 It was quite remarkable."

 By the 1960s, Jenkins was more Johnson's friend than employee, close to Lady Bird Johnson and involved in their family finances as well.
 The Johnsons celebrated Lady Bird's fifty-first birthday at a party at Jenkins' home in December 1963.